JeanMarieAries/check-netapp-volume/README.md

 '-I' allow you to ignore volume from the check (vol name or partial vol name not regexp)

     Example :
-        If you want to exclude a volume named 'DataDBOracle' you can use
+        If you want to exclude a volume named 'DataDBOracle', you can use

             -I Data
             or
             -I DBOra

     -I is case sensitive.